 - increased heart rate

 Neither CBD nor THC has any apparent side effects that are serious.
 Neither can be fatal when taken correctly.
-Also, people who use THC recreationally appear to have little risk of developing an addiction to it.
+Also, people who use THC recreationally appear to have little risk of developing an addiction.

-Many people choose to smoke or vape marijuana or CBD, but this may not be possible for people with certain conditions.
+Both CBD and THC are naturally present in cannabis plants.
+Many people choose to smoke or vape cannabis, but this may not be possible for people with certain conditions.
+Instead, people can also purchase many different products that contain these cannabinoids.

 CBD is available in a variety of forms.
 These include: